Submissions

 Copyright Statement

-The Mississippi Arts Commission will hold perpetual, royalty-free, nonexclusive license to the material.
-The MAC also maintains the right to duplicate and utilize the material for non-profit, educational purposes.
+The Mississippi Arts Commission (MAC) will hold perpetual, royalty-free, nonexclusive license to the material.
+MAC also maintains the right to duplicate and utilize the material for non-profit, educational purposes.
 Submissions will be made accessible to the public free of charge.
 The author retains copyright to all original materials.

 Contact